 The sandstone that are used in the reserve are taken from the sandstone extracted from the Cutaway in the Barangaroo itself.
 The extraction process took about a year and every grain of the sandstone extracted was used in the reserve.
 A custom made 12D computer was used and the sandstone were slotted like a jig saw puzzle in advance before they were laid out in the reserve.

 There are 10,000 of these sandstone blocks in Barangaroo Reserve.

 View of Sydney Harbour bridge

 One of the best views of the Sydney Harbour Bridge was at the Barangaroo Reserve.
-The view point provides a panoramic view of the Sydney north across the bridge as well.
+The viewpoint provides a panoramic view of the Sydney north across the bridge as well.

 At the entrance of the Cutaway, there is a visual art installation called Wellama.
-It is a 10 minutes video recording and the art work is by Alison Page and Nik Lachajczak.
+It is a 10-minute video recording and the art work is by Alison Page and Nik Lachajczak.
 Wellima means “to come back” and the art installation is a greeting that the First Peoples extend to visitors who in turn respect the traditional culture of the country.